Habchy/HabMusic/README.md

 ![HabMusic Logo](https://i.imgur.com/B4CrHdG.png) **Welcome** ![HabMusic Logo](https://i.imgur.com/B4CrHdG.png)

-Thank You for using the MusicBot (HabMusic) made by Habchy!

-This the new version of the bot released on March 22, 2017.

-**Read the HabMusic Terms and Conditions here:** [Terms and Conditions](https://goo.gl/4q5hjk)

 **For the wiki home page please go to:** [Wiki](https://github.com/Habchy/HabMusic/wiki)

 **For a guide on how to use the bot please visit:** [Guide](https://github.com/Habchy/HabMusic/wiki/Guide)